Home | Browse Topics | Government & legal system | Dealing with government agencies | The Ombudsman: Watchdogs over government

 The Ombudsman must let you know the result of their investigation.

-The Ombudsman will also send a copy of the report or recommendations to the relevant Minister or, if your complaint was about a local government organisation, to the relevant mayor or chairperson.
+The Ombudsman will also send a copy of the report or recommendations to the relevant Minister, or to the relevant mayor or chairperson if your complaint was about a local government organisation.

 Note: Usually the Ombudsman can resolve complaints without using their formal powers to make a report and recommendations.
 Instead, the moral authority of the Ombudsman’s office is generally enough to persuade the relevant agency to resolve the dispute – along with the threat that the Ombudsman’s formal powers might be used and therefore criticisms of the agency by the Ombudsman might be published more widely.